laninsky/UCE_divergence_times/README.md

 fastphylo
 ```

 If you select paup, make sure you have it installed and within your path.
 If you select fastphylo, make sure you have this installed and within your path.
-Additionally, if you are starting from *.nexus (==*.nex) files, and want to use fastphylo, make sure you have seqmagick installed and in your path  (this is going to convert from the *.nexus to *.fasta files that fastphylo can deal with).
+Additionally, if you are starting from *.nexus (or *.nex = same thing, different extension name) files, and want to use fastphylo, make sure you have seqmagick installed and in your path  (this is going to convert from the *.nexus to *.fasta files that fastphylo can deal with).
 You also need to make sure that the path to the seqmagick python libs are in your PYTHONPATH e.g.
 PYTHONPATH="${PYTHONPATH}:/home/a499a400/bin/seqmagick/lib/python"
 export PYTHONPATH